Close call: Seahawks hold off Dalton, Bengals for 21-20 win

 And it was gone in an instant.

+“It was good to go experience that and see what it might be like down the road,” Lockett said.

+Cincinnati again failed to find the end zone and settled for a 27-yard field goal from Bullock with seven minutes left to pull within 21-20.

 Seattle went three-and-out on its next possession and Dalton had 5:30 to work with.
-He converted one third down but had another third-down pass batted down by Quinton Jefferson, and Cincinnati punted back to Seattle with 3:22 left.
+He converted one third down but had another third-down pass batted down by Quinton Jefferson, and Cincinnati punted.
 Carson rumbled for 21 yards on third-and-1 with 3:13 left and Cincinnati out of timeouts.
 The Bengals got the ball back with 21 seconds left, but Dalton was sacked and fumbled.

 DALTON’S DAY